AdobeDocs/campaign-web.de-DE/help/v8/workflows/activities/update-data.md

 description: Informationen dazu, wie Sie die Workflow-Aktivität „Daten-Update“ verwenden
 exl-id: db978482-43f6-48a7-8d8d-4b921eb610b2
 source-git-commit: d6c6aac9d9127a770732b709873008613ae8c639
-workflow-type: tm+mt
+workflow-type: ht
 source-wordcount: '478'
-ht-degree: 33%
+ht-degree: 100%

 ---

 # Daten-Update {#update-data}

 Die Aktivität **Daten-Update** ist eine **Daten-Management**-Aktivität.
-Dies ermöglicht eine gebündelte Aktualisierung von Datenbankfeldern.
-Mehrere Optionen ermöglichen es Ihnen, die Datenaktualisierung anzupassen.
+Sie ermöglicht eine gebündelte Aktualisierung der Datenbankfelder.
+Die Art der Datenbankaktualisierung kann über verschiedene Optionen angepasst werden.

 <!--
 The **Operation type** field lets you choose the process to be carried out on the data in the database.
 Select the first option to add data or update it if it has already been added.
 You can also only add data, only update data, or delete data.
 Select the **Update and merge collections** to select a primary record to link duplicates to, and delete those duplicates safely.